empicano/aiomqtt/README.md

 Context managers take care of all connection and disconnection logic for you, in a way that makes it very difficult to shoot yourself in the foot.
 They are a lot easier and less error-prone to use than `connect`/`disconnect`.

 Supporting both context managers and manual `connect`/`disconnect` would add a lot of complexity to _asyncio-mqtt_.
-To keep maintainer burden manageable, we (the _asyncio-mqtt_ maintainers) decided to focus only on the better option: context managers.
+To keep maintainer burden manageable, we focus only on the preferred option: context managers.

 ### Listening without blocking

 If you run the basic example for subscribing and listening for messages, you'll notice that the program doesn't finish until you stop it.
-If you want to run other code after starting your listener (e.g. handling HTTP requests in a web framework) you don't want the execution to block.
+Waiting for messages blocks the execution of everything that comes afterwards.
+If you want to run other code after starting your listener (e.g. handling HTTP requests in a web framework) you don't want this.

-You can use asyncio's `create_task` for this.
+To solve this, you can use asyncio's `create_task` without `await`ing the created task.
 The concept is similar to starting a new thread without `join`ing it in a multithreaded application.

 ```python
 import asyncio